manandre/FollowingFileStream/README.md

 A Filestream implementation to follow a file being written.

-Any read operation will not report a zero result until the file is locked for writing operations.
+Any read operation will not report a zero result while the file is locked for writing operations.

 It is usually compared to the "tail -f" approach.